hipay/hipay-docs/hipay-enterprise-sdk-js_3/Reference/1-Reference.md

 | HiPayField--valid | Applied when the field value is valid |
 | HiPayField--invalid | Applied when the field value is invalid (and not empty) |

-In your style sheet, you can add rules like:
+In your stylesheet, you can add rules like:

 ```css